 FLEXAPACK TACKLES FRUIT PACKING WASTE

-Winner of Food Processing’s 2014 top technology accolade, Pacepacker Services continues to revolutionise how fruit packers handle fruit and delicate vegetables, including apples, pears, tomatoes and peppers.
+Winner of Food Processing’s 2014 top technology accolade, Pacepacker continues to revolutionise how fruit packers handle fruit and delicate vegetables, including apples, pears, tomatoes and peppers.
 Designed in-house, the FlexaPac system virtually eliminates product bruising and waste as well as increasing throughput.

 Automating the labour intensive activity of manually loading netted fruits and delicate vegetables from a rotary table into crates, trays and cartons, the FlexaPac system is a first for fruit packing.
 Effortlessly handling in excess of 60 nets of fruit and vegetables per minute, it addresses the issue of product bruising and waste, which results in high retailer penalties.